jakobnissen/jakobnissen.github.io/posts/utf8.md

 [^2]: These are subject to change, as it's Julia's internals.
 Also, this precise pattern so far only exist in beta releases of Julia, not able stable versions.
 There is not currently any public API that allows allocation of uninitialized strings.
 [^3]: See the Unicode standard version 15.0, chapter 3, section C10 and D89.
+[^4]: Julia is partially self-hosted, in that a bunch of the compiler is written in Julia.
+Since Julia can't yet compile to static executables, it's mysterious to me how it's possible for Julia to bootstrap itself.